-Competitive Fishing Events - Live fish cannot be transported overland without a permit.
-Live release boats for competitive fishing events must have a permit in order to transport the catches of multiple anglers and be in possession of more than a daily catch limit.
+Competitive Fishing Events - Live release boats for competitive fishing events must have a licence in order to transport the catches of multiple anglers and be in possession of more than an individual's possession limit of fish.

 Conservation Officers - Conservation officers enforce fisheries regulations in the Province of Ontario.
 They have powers of inspection, arrest, search and seizure under the various statutes they enforce, including the Fish and Wildlife Conservation Act and the Fisheries Act.
 When carrying out their duties, conservation officers may: